 We have seen some important pros of rooting.
 Before getting to the task, you should be aware of the risks/cons underlying rooting.
 Let’s see one by one.

 It doesn’t mean your device will physically get transformed into a brick, but think if your device is not working and you can’t turn it on… then what people can do with such a useless item?
 So if any changes/errors occur on the software during or after rooting can turn your device into a useless piece of device.

 Your Device Warranty Will Become Void

-If you root your device, you can’t claim warranty; rooting is not advisable by manufacturers.
-In order to maintain your phone safe and secure from virus attacks by hacking communities, developers denied users to get root access to their own device.
+If you root your device, you can’t claim a warranty; rooting is not advisable by manufacturers.
+In order to keep your phone safe and secure from virus attacks by hacking communities, developers denied users to get root access to their own devices.
 So if you are on warranty period, then it is highly recommended not to root your device.